wandb/docs/docs/guides/launch/setup-launch.md

 ### Configure a container builder
 The launch agent can be configured to build images.
 You must configure the agent to use a container builder if you intend to use launch jobs created from git repositories or code artifacts.
 See the [Create a launch job](./create-launch-job.md) for more information on how to create a launch job.

-W&B Launch supports two builders:
+W&B Launch supports three builder options:

 * Docker: The Docker builder uses a local Docker daemon to build images.
 * [Kaniko](https://github.com/GoogleContainerTools/kaniko):  Kaniko is a Google project that enables image building in environments where a Docker daemon is unavailable.
+* Noop: The agent will not try to build jobs, and instead only pull pre-built images.

 :::tip
 Use the Kaniko builder if your agent is polling in an environment where a Docker daemon is unavailable (for example, a Kubernetes cluster).